foggynight/CRL/README.md

 # CRL

-The **C Results Library** is a zero-dependency catch-all toolkit for C/C++ focusing on reusability and performance.
+The **C Results Library** is a zero-dependency catch-all toolkit for C/C++ focused on reusability and performance.

 ## Components